 Many of us aren’t able to dedicate as much time to creating music as we wish we could.

 There are a myriad of reasons why this may be the case—perhaps you have a laborious career, a family to tend to, a busy college semester, or a touring cycle that’s keeping you away from the studio.
-While all of these other pursuits can absolutely be rewarding in their own ways, being away from making music for long periods of time can be a serious creative pain point.
+While all of these other pursuits can absolutely be rewarding in their own ways, being away from making music for long periods of time can become a serious creative pain point.